-For the diagnosis of Major Depressive Disorder, five or the following symptoms of Major Depressive Disorder must present for at least 2 weeks are:
+For the diagnosis of Major Depressive Disorder, five of the following symptoms must be present for at least 2 weeks:

 For a patient to be diagnosed with major depression they must experience at least five of these symptoms for a minimum of two weeks.

 The treatment plan Dr. Wu creates depends on the type and severity of depression.
 For some, Cognitive-Behavioral Therapy, Interpersonal Therapy, and other types of psychotherapy may be sufficient.
 Others may need a combination of medications, which include antidepressant drugs.

 If these treatment options aren’t enough, certain brain stimulation therapies, such as transcranial magnetic stimulation, may be helpful.

 People with depression and bipolar disorder, depending on their medical history and depression symptoms, may or may not get a prescription for antidepressants.
 Everyone’s case is unique, but with Dr. Wu’s expertise in psychopharmacology, you’re guaranteed effective mental health treatment.

 SSRIs (selective serotonin reuptake inhibitors) are the “gold standard” psychiatric medications prescribed for major depressive disorder.
 They ease symptoms of moderate and severe depression, are safe, and have fewer side effects than other antidepressants.

 SSRIs work by increasing serotonin levels in the brain.
 Serotonin is a chemical neurotransmitter that carries signals between neurons.
 It’s also responsible for managing your moods, feelings, thoughts, anxiety, and happiness.
 The SSRIs block the serotonin reuptake in the nerve cells making it more available to improve transmission between neurons.